 Marisa Toriggino – Primary Instructor

 Angelika graduated 25 years ago from midwifery school in Germany.
-She has studied yoga, traditional tibetan medicine, and received formal training from Lama Lodru and Khenpo Ghawang in Sikkim.
+She has studied yoga and traditional Tibetan medicine, and she has received formal training from Lama Lodru and Khenpo Ghawang in Sikkim.
 She has had a private San Francisco midwifery practice since 1992.

-Leslie Howard - Anatomy and Physiology Instructor, Pelvic Floor
+Leslie Howard - Anatomy and Physiology of the Pelvic Floor Instructor

 Leslie Howard, a San Francisco-based yoga teacher, specializes in all things pelvic.
 Her own struggles with healing her pelvis led her to intense study of the anatomy, physiology, cultural messaging, history and energetics of this rich place.
 Her teaching is informed by over 3000 hours of yoga study with senior Iyengar teachers, notably Manouso Manos and Ramanand Patel.
 She leads workshops and trainings nationally and is co-writing a book about awakening the female pelvis.
 Read here for more information about Leslie.